sztaki-geocomp/Lidar-SCU/README.md

 Right: Point cloud frame captured by a Velodyne HDL64E sensor in Kálvin square, Budapest, Hungary. <br/>
 ## Dataset
 The full dataset used in the paper can be downloaded here.\
-The description of the dataset is available [here](docs/benchmark.pdf).
+The description of the dataset and its usage is available [here](docs/benchmark.pdf).
 ## Citation
 If you found this work helpful for your research, or use some part of the code, please cite our submitted paper (currently under review):